The 10 best Kirby games to adventure through

 7. Kirby 64: the Crystal Shards

 Kirby's debut on the Nintendo 64 didn't rock the gaming world, but it did carry the Kirby flame forward in some new and innovative ways.
-Though still a side-scrolling platformer at heart, Crystal Shards' 2.5D environments and the illusion of Super Mario 64-esque freedom was a refreshing change of pace.
+Though still a side-scrolling platformer at heart, Crystal Shards' 2.5D environments and the illusion of Super Mario 64-esque freedom were a refreshing change of pace.
 What's more, the N64's beefier processing power gave the pink puffball a fresh, modern look compared to that of his Game Boy Advanced titles.

 Above the graphical improvements, Kirby 64: The Crystal Shards improved upon Kirby's traditional moves.
 In addition to inhaling and assuming his enemy's traits, Kirby was upgraded with the ability to combine different powers for various effects.
 Swallowing an electric enemy and a sword, for instance, created a lightsaber; while gobbling electricity and ice created a healing refrigerator.
 The combo system brought more substance to Kirby's 64-bit upgrade.